 Grit with oyster shells is even better as the oyster shells provide calcium which your chickens need to lay eggs with strong shells.
-You can choose to add a handful of grit to their food, or just provide grit from a separate feeder such as the Grit Station Feeder.
+You can choose to add a handful of grit to their food, or just provide grit from a separate feeder.
 You can buy grit from Omlet, just click here.

 Chickens absolutely love corn, and will come running at the sound of you getting their corn.
 Corn is a great way to tame your chickens.
 However mixed corn is high in fat so should only be given as a treat, as an overweight chicken won’t lay as many tasty eggs.
 A handful of corn per hen scattered on the ground is plenty.

 Chickens will eat most things that you give them (within reason).
 They will enjoy pasta, green veggies, cereals, raisins, banana….always make sure that treats are freshly prepared for the chickens.
 Its nice to give them a treat, but do make sure you aren’t giving them too many treats as they will fill up on those and not eat their layers pellets.

 There are a few different type of feeders on the market, but the most important aspect of a feeder is that it keeps the chickens food dry.
 Omlet have a range of different feeders to choose from, just click here to browse them.

 The Eglu Grub (food container) will, when full, contain enough food for two chickens for up to four days.
 Even though most feeders will keep the food dry from rain, it is still wise to place the feeder somewhere sheltered so your chickens can still access food whilst sheltering from bad weather.